Castillo, Votto lead Reds to 1st Fenway win since '75 Series

 In the sixth, Albert Almora Jr. and Matt Reynolds singled and Aristides Aquino hit a hard chopper to third that erased Almora in a rundown heading home.
 Brandon Drury popped out and then Nick Senzel hit a grounder that would have ended the inning — except Devers threw the ball up the line and into the photographer’s box, allowing the run to score.

 Austin Davis relieved Wacha, who started in a Boston loss for the first time since opening week despite allowing zero earned runs on three hits and striking out three.
-Boston was shut out in back-to-back games by a pair of last-place teams that enter June a combined 22 games below .500.
+The Red Sox have scored a total of one run in back-to-back games against a pair of last-place teams that enter June a combined 22 games below .500.

 The Reds scored another run in the ninth on another throwing error, this one by Xander Bogaerts.